brandonbeckhardt/statistics-final/README.md

 Once cloned, go into the repository:
 `cd 109`

+## Notes
+Any changes you make on your local repository will not impact the master branch on git.
+To update the information you have on your computer and to update the information on the git repository, read below.

+## Pulling from github

+To get the most recent version of the code run:
+`git pull`

+Note, this will override your local changes if you have no committed them.
+Try to avoid pulling with uncommitted changes.
+If you must do so, read about [Stashing](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing).

 ## Pushing to github
-When you make changes you want to add to github run.
+When you make changes locally you want to add to github run.
+'git add .'
+This will tell git what changes you want to add to the repository.
+There are other commands you can use if you only want to add specific things.
+This is usually the safest if you just want to add all of the changes you've made.

+To give a name and description to all of the changes you've made, run:
 `git commit`

-Give a name to the changes you made.
-Then run:
+Then, to get the code to the master branch on git, run:
 `git push origin master`

-## Pulling from github

-To get the most recent version of the code run:
-`git pull`

-Note, try to avoid pulling with uncommitted changes.
-If you must do so, read about [Stashing](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing)